frankcaron/LWC-Journey-Builder-Preview/README.md

-# Lightning Web Component - Journey Builder Spec Preview
+# LWC - Journey Builder Spec Preview
-## Salesforce Customer 360 Magic
+## Salesforce Lightning Web Component Cross-Cloud Magic

 This Lightning Web Component is designed to be used with the core Salesforce Platform to visualize a Journey from Salesforce Marketing Cloud in the context of Sales, Service, or Community Cloud.